ishine/neuralfp/README.md

 source env/bin/activate
 pip install -r requirements.txt
 ```
 For comparison to the state-of-the-art, it is required to do the query matching on a large scale fingerprint dataset.
-For this purpose we use the ```fma_large.zip``` dataset published by [mdeff](https://github.com/mdeff/fma).
-As advised in the repository, the extraction of the dataset should be performed using [7zip](https://www.7-zip.org/download.html).
+For this purpose we use the ```fma_large.zip``` as the test dataset, which is published by [mdeff](https://github.com/mdeff/fma).
+As advised in the repository, the extraction of the test dataset should be performed using [7zip](https://www.7-zip.org/download.html).
 ```shell
 cd data
 curl -O https://os.unil.cloud.switch.ch/fma/fma_large.zip